HUAWEI-Theory-Lab/deepqueuenet/README.md

 <div align="center">
 <img src="./assets/nodearch.png" alt="device_node"  width="250" height="230">
 </div>
-All the datasets used in the first step are available on the [data/4-port switch/FIFO/_traces](data/4-port switch/FIFO/_traces) directory.
+All the datasets used in the first step are available on the [data/4-port switch](data/4-port switch) directory.

 After that, we present a demo to illustrate how to use the trained device model, deepQueueNet, to make end-to-end inference on a fattree topology.
 The task is deployed on 4 GPUs.